declanfmcgrath/declanfmcgrath.github.io/README.md

-# Personal academic website
+# declanfmcgrath.github.io

-A hand-built static site, hosted on GitHub Pages.

-## How it works
+Source for my personal site.

+Notes to self:

-- `config.js` — the one file to edit for site-wide changes: your name, email, links, and **which sections are switched on**.
-Set e.g. `teaching: true` and the Teaching link appears in the navigation on every page.
+- `config.js` has my name, email, links and the section toggles.
+Flip `teaching: true` when term starts and the nav updates on every page.
-- `index.html`, `papers.html`, `notes.html`, `teaching.html`, `cv.html` — the
-  pages.
-Each contains commented-out templates: copy one, remove the `<!-- -->` markers, and fill it in.
-- `assets/style.css` — the design (colours at the top under `:root`).
-- `assets/site.js` — builds the shared header/footer; you shouldn't need to
-  touch it.

-## Adding files

-- Put your CV at `files/cv.pdf` (the CV page links to it).
+- The pages are plain HTML (index, papers, notes, teaching, cv, misc).
+  Each one has a commented-out template to copy when adding an entry.
+- Colours are at the top of `assets/style.css`. `assets/site.js` builds the header and footer, leave it alone.
-- Put a photo at `assets/portrait.jpg` (the home page shows it automatically;
+- PDFs go in `files/` (cv.pdf, msc-thesis.pdf).
+A photo at `assets/portrait.jpg` shows on the home page if present.
-  without one, the space simply collapses).
-- Put paper/note PDFs in `files/` and link them from the entry templates.

-## Editing

-Edit files directly on github.com (press `.` in the repo for a full editor, or click any file → pencil icon), or clone the repo and push.
-Changes go live at your `https://<username>.github.io` address within a minute or two.
+- Edit on github.com with the pencil icon, or clone and push.
+Live in a minute or two.
+If the site looks stale it's the browser cache, Cmd+Shift+R.